What student health benefits can I get?

 Student life can be pretty demanding, so it makes sense to do everything you can to stay as fit and healthy as possible.
-Here, we take a look at what you can get for free – or almost free – and how to claim it.
+Here, we take a look at what student health benefits you can get for free - or almost free - and how to claim them.

-If you’re off to university, you’re strongly advised to get the Men ACWY jab to protect you against meningitis.
+If you’re off to university, you’re strongly advised to get the COVID-19 vaccination as well as the Men ACWY jab to protect you against meningitis.
 It is available free on the NHS to under-25s.

-Ideally, get your jabs before you go to uni because your risk is highest during the first few weeks of term when you’re in contact with lots of new people.
+Ideally, get your jabs before you go to uni because you’re at high risk of infection during the first few weeks of term when you’re in contact with lots of new people.

 Condoms and contraception